-Students are required to submit one essay for this class.
+Students are normally required to submit one essay for this class.
+However for the maymester this will be optional and an opportunity for extra credit on your lowest exam grade.
 The requirements for the assignment are explained further on canvas, students are expected to use the knowledge from this class as well as cited resources.
 This essay prompt may also be similar to other essay prompts in your classes but students are not allowed to submit the same essay.
 Please keep this in mind when writing your essays.
-This assignment is due April 5th.